unional/iso-error/README.md

 ## Limitation

-One limitation remains that you cannot do `err instanceof YourError`.
+One limitation remains that you cannot do `err instanceof YourError` across physical boundary.
 But `err instanceof IsoError` and `err instanceof Error` works fine.
 You should use the `err.name` to check for the type of your error.